-- Gang related apparel - Hats, beanies, and visors may only be worn to school on Fridays.
+- Gang related apparel - Hats, beanies, and visors may only be worn in school on Fridays, and must be worn forwardfacing.
 Students who need to wear a hat for sun protection on any school day may wear one that is available in the school office.
 Sweatshirt hoods may be worn outside on cold days only.
-Sunglasses cannot be worn in classrooms

-- Strapless/spaghetti strap, racer back, see through, cut out and low cut tops or dresses (width of 2 inches for tank tops) - Clothing that reveals undergarments - Loose hanging or baggy pants - Short skirts, short shorts, (must be longer than fingertips)and midriff baring tops - Clothing advertising drugs and alcohol and weapons - Tongue studs, nose and eyebrow rings or studs, pointed earrings, gages - High heels, flip-flops, sandals, or backless shoes (closed toed shoes required) - Loose baggy shirts that hide baggy pants - Ripped or torn clothing - Low cut tops - Excessively tight clothing - Writing on body or clothing with a pen/marker - No pajama bottoms or slippers - Spraying or dyed colors in hair (except on crazy hair day/Halloween) - No chains, lanyards, or other items hanging from pants, shorts, skirts, or sweats
+Hats and hoods may not be worn inside the classrooms.
+Sunglasses cannot be worn in classrooms - Strapless/spaghetti strap, racer back, see through, cut out and low cut tops or dresses (width of 2 inches for tank tops) - Clothing that reveals undergarments - · Loose hanging or baggy pants - Short skirts, short shorts, (must be longer than fingertips)and midriff baring tops - Clothing advertising drugs and alcohol and weapons - Tongue studs, nose and eyebrow rings or studs, pointed earrings, gages - High heels, flip-flops, sandals, or backless shoes (closed toed shoes required) - · Loose baggy shirts that hide baggy pants - Ripped or torn clothing - Low cut tops - Excessively tight clothing - Writing on body or clothing with a pen/marker - No pajama bottoms or slippers - Spraying or dyed colors in hair (except on crazy hair day/Halloween) - No chains, lanyards, or other items hanging from pants, shorts, skirts, or sweats